michelangelo-nardi02/lacrime_e_sangue/README.md

-# June Version
+# InFATTI
-A popup showing the results for a given newspaper, and adapting to the browser dimensions.
-Now with more infos, icons, expanding popups and a questionnaire!
+A Chrome extention showing additional information for Italian newspapers.
+Users can learn about their political orientation and much more!